Chris Levine: Charity

-Chris Levine has been involved in six different EJAF galas since 2018 with total monies raised at over £3M, along with amfAR donations in Mexico City, NYC, Hong Kong and Cannes, The Starlight Foundation, Teen Cancer America, The Aspinall Foundation, The Queen's Platinum Jubilee Fund, UNICEF and a number of other charities.
+Chris Levine has been involved in eight different EJAF galas since 2018 taking place in London, the South Of France, New York City and Los Angeles with total monies raised at over £3M, along with amfAR donations in Mexico City, NYC, Hong Kong and Cannes, The Starlight Foundation, Teen Cancer America, The Aspinall Foundation, The Queen's Platinum Jubilee Fund, CORE, UNICEF and a number of other charities.

 In 2019 Chris Levine donated a work at an auction hosted by Elton John for the Elton John Aids Foundation which raised $360,000.